spcourse/website/exams/sp1/exam/sp1_exam10.md

 - Create one file for all your solutions called `sp1_exam10.py`.
 This is the file you'll hand in at the end of your exam.
 - You're not allowed to use `numpy` or any other external Python module.
-- You're only allowed to use the websites sp.mprog.nl.
+- You're only allowed to use the websites sp.proglab.nl.
 You're not allowed to use any other website.
 - You cannot get any help with programming during the exam.
 - Submit your solutions when you're done. **Check with the teacher present if you handed in your assignment correctly before leaving the exam venue.**